abbas-gheydi/hanoproxy/README.md

-Redis master=10.10.10.1
+Redis master = 10.10.10.1

-Redis replica1=10.10.10.2
+Redis replica1 = 10.10.10.2

-Redis replica2=10.10.10.3
+Redis replica2 = 10.10.10.3

-DnsRecord Name=redis
+DnsRecord Name = redis

-Domain Name= ha.local
+Domain Name = ha.local

-So Servers can access to master redis nodes use this address:
+So Servers can access to redis-master node by using this address:
 redis.ha.local